ikoojos/Algorithm-Debt-Research/README.md

 ### **Dataset Setup**

 1. Download the dataset (`liu_datset_processed.csv`) to your local machine.
-2. Place it in an appropriate folder.
+2. Place it in an appropriate folder or upload it to your Google Drive.
 3. Update the dataset path in your notebook code, e.g.:

    ```python